aaronmsimon/unity-kings-of-the-beach/README.md

 11. different AI states for receiving a serve vs defense during a point
 12. check block with hits for team accuracy
 13. next to look for better UI
-14. selection like in NFL2K5
+14. selection like in NFL2K5 or EA old school games

 In case there are issues with passing/spiking ball, consider the LockedOn feature